 Just like UV rays cause sunburn, they can also weaken the chemical bonds in your asphalt driveway.
-The best way to prevent cracks and potholes is to invest in asphalt sealcoating.
+The best way to prevent cracks and potholes is to invest in asphalt driveway sealcoating.

 Sealcoating protects your driveway from the elements, as well as automobile fluids.
 Our driveway pavers recommend sealcoating to help your driveway last up to 20 years.
-Continue reading to learn more.

 Asphalt can reach temperatures up to 143 degrees Fahrenheit when the air temperature is 87 degrees.
 At 131 degrees you can literally fry an egg on your asphalt driveway.

-Just like you wear sunscreen to avoid being burned, your asphalt driveway also needs a protective layer against the sun--sealcoating.
-Our asphalt contractors can do sealcoating as long as weather conditions permit.
+Just like you wear sunscreen to avoid being burned, your asphalt driveway also needs a protective layer against the sun—sealcoating.
+As your local asphalt contractor, we can do sealcoating as long as weather conditions permit.

 Imagine a peeled apple sitting on your kitchen counter.
 Over time, the apple turns brown the longer it’s exposed to oxygen.
 This process is called oxidation.
 Just like how an apple starts to break down once exposed to the air, so does your asphalt driveway.